kristianp24/Basketball-Club-Database/README.md

-A university project where I have created a database about a basketball club using SQL.
+A university project where I have created a database of a basketball club using SQL and PL/SQL.